Marian Miner Cook

 Welcome to The Athenaeum

-Welcome to Athenaeum and the fall 2018 speaker program.
+Welcome to Athenaeum and the spring 2019 speaker program.

 Unique in American higher education, the Marian Miner Cook Athenaeum (the “Ath”) is a signature program of Claremont McKenna College.
-Four nights a week during the school year, the Ath brings scholars, public figures, thought leaders, artists, and innovators to engage with the CMC and Claremont College community.
+Four nights a week during the school year, the Ath brings scholars, public figures, thought leaders, artists, and innovators to engage with the CMC and Claremont College community in the Eggert Dining Room.
 In addition, the Ath also hosts lunch speakers, roundtables, and smaller presentations in its two auxiliary dining rooms.

 For decades, the Ath has hosted a spectrum of luminaries with expertise and insight on a wide range of topics, both historical and contemporary.
 In the Ath’s intimate yet stimulating setting, students, faculty, staff, and other community members gather to hear the speaker, pose questions, and also to build community and exchange ideas over a shared meal.

 At the core of the Ath is a longstanding commitment to student growth and learning.
 Central to the Ath are its two student Fellows, selected annually to host, introduce, and moderate discussion with the featured speaker.
 Priority is given to students in attendance during the question-and-answer session following every presentation.
 Moreover, speakers often take extra time to visit a class, meet with student interest groups, or give an interview to the student press and podcast team.

 We look forward to seeing you at the Ath.